ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 - 'għ+i'	Same pronunciation as 'ew'
 - 'iw' 	A combination of short i and w		E.g. liwja - a bend
 - 'għ+u'	Same pronunciation as 'aw'
-- 'għ+h'	Pronunced as ħħ				E.g. tagħha - taħħa
+- 'għ+h'	Pronounced as ħħ				E.g. tagħha - taħħa

 ## Closer look at Maltese script

 Interestingly, Maltese scripting has gone through various phases and used to include these letters:

-Чɥ
+- Чɥ
-Identical to Ċ, is a cyrillic letter used by slavic languages
+Identical to Ċ, is a Cyrillic letter used by Slavic languages

-Ɯɯ
+- Ɯɯ
-Identical to X, looks similar to cyrillic Ш, but also Arabic ش or moreso س, which leads us to another interesting observation
+Identical to X, looks similar to Cyrillic Ш, but also Arabic ش or س (With phonetic values X and S respectively)

-Here are all Maltese consonants with their respective Arabic counterpart (vowels use variations of Alef):
+Here are all Maltese consonants with their respective Arabic counterpart:
 - Bb	ب
 - Ċċ	چ (Not standard)
 - Dd	د